-The quality of the chemical engineering degrees at Newcastle University is recognised with a top ten ranking amongst UK universities teaching chemical engineering in The Guardian University Guide 2014 and The Complete University Guide 2014.
+The quality of the chemical engineering degrees at Newcastle University is recognised with a top five ranking in The Guardian University Guide 2014.

-Chemical Engineering at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject.
+Chemical Engineering at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject 2014.

 Teaching is a combination of lectures, tutorials, seminars, computer practice sessions and an extensive hands-on laboratory practical component.
 You will also spend time working on industrially relevant case studies and design projects in small groups.

 Assessment is by class tests, laboratory reports, multi-choice questions, project reports, oral presentations, closed book examinations, and interviews.
 Teaching and assessment methods may vary from module to module; more information can be found in our individual module listings.

 Visit our Teaching and Learning pages to read about the outstanding learning experience available to you at Newcastle University.